GautamDeepak/EMM/EMM_Prac_01.md

 5. Also check out the docs section where you can find other computations that are available to you under the Google Earth Engine.
 Docs section is your help section, if you are stuck with scripting, make sure to look into the docs tab as well as google search.

-## 8. Applying a computation to an image
+## 8. Applying thresholding to the images
 1. Add a simple computation, for example, a threshold on elevation.
 This computation goes through every pixel to test if the elevation data on that pixel meets the defined threshold.
 In the below figure, the white pixel (True) is where the threshold is met and the dark pixel (False) is where the threshold is not meet.

 ```javascript